-1 Introduction
+Introduction

-Dust outbreaks in Asia are among the most dramatic of meteorological phenomena in the northern midlatitudes.
-Vast swaths of the continent are blanketed every year by thick clouds of windblown dust generated in the desert regions of Asia (Figure 1), that accumulate on land as loess.
-The reduction in visibility, the respiratory effects, and the severe windstorms that accompany the dust outbreaks represent significant deleterious hazards: one hundred fatalities were attributed to a severe dust storm in May, 1993 (e.g., Liu and Diamond, 2005).
+Dust outbreaks in Asia are among the most dramatic of meteorological phenomena in the northern middle latitudes.
+Vast swaths of the continent are blanketed every year by thick clouds of windblown dust generated in the desert regions of Asia (Fig. 1) that accumulate on land as loess.
+The reduction in visibility, the respiratory effects, and the severe windstorms that accompany the dust outbreaks represent significant deleterious hazards: one hundred fatalities were attributed to a severe dust storm in May 1993 (e.g., Liu and Diamond, 2005).
 Dust is lofted high into the troposphere and transported across the Pacific by the prevailing winds; plumes from big outbreaks are sometimes still visible when they reach North America (e.g., Husar et al., 2001).
-The radiative effects of loess on climate are also thought to be significant (e.g., Claquin et al., 2003), but the magnitude of such effects is highly uncertain (e.g., IPCC, 2001).
+The radiative effects of loess on climate are also argued to be significant (e.g., Claquin et al., 2003), but the magnitude of such effects is highly uncertain (e.g., IPCC, 2001).

 Over geologic time, loess gradually accumulates in stratified layers downwind of the source regions, most notably in the Loess Plateau located just northeast of the Tibetan Plateau.
-These deposits, some of which are hundreds of meters thick, constitute some of the most important continuous terrestrial climate records on Earth, stretching back over the last 8 million years (e.g., An, 2000; Porter, 2001) and possibly as far back as 22 million years (Guo et al., 2002).
+These deposits, some of which are hundreds of meters thick, constitute some of the most important continuous terrestrial climate records on Earth, stretching back over the last 8 Ma (e.g., An, 2000; Porter, 2001) and possibly as far back as 22 Ma (Guo et al., 2002).
 Dust sedimentation rate, grain size, and magnetic susceptibility are all interpreted in terms of the climatic factors controlling them.
-For example, these loess records have been argued as reflecting the progressive desertification of Asia during the Miocene (e.g., Guo et al., 2002), changes in atmospheric circulation and seasonality associated with the tectonic evolution of the Tibetan Plateau (e.g., Prell and Kutzbach, 1987; An et al., 2001), an increase in climate variability during the Pleistocene glacial cycles (e.g., An, 2000; Sun and An, 2005), and also Heinrich events - massive discharges of icebergs in the North Atlantic that have been associated with global changes in climate (e.g., Porter and An, 1995; Hemming, 2004).
-In the paleoclimate literature dust flux has been interpreted almost exclusively as a proxy for wintertime circulation.
-It is common to find statements like: "It is widely accepted that the Chinese loess was transported mainly by winter-monsoon winds driven by the Siberian-Mongolian high pressure system" (Ding et al., 2005, emphasis added).
+For example, these loess records have been argued as reflecting the progressive desertification of Asia during the Miocene (e.g., Guo et al., 2002), changes in atmospheric circulation and seasonality associated with the tectonic evolution of the Tibetan Plateau (e.g., Prell and Kutzbach, 1992; An et al., 2001), an increase in climate variability during the Pleistocene glacial cycles (e.g., An, 2000; Sun and An, 2005), and also Heinrich events-massive discharges of icebergs in the North Atlantic that have been associated with global changes in climate (e.g., Porter and An, 1995; Hemming, 2004).

+In the paleoclimate literature, dust flux has been interpreted almost exclusively as a proxy for wintertime circulation.
+It is common to find statements like "It is widely accepted that the Chinese loess was transported mainly by winter-monsoon winds driven by the Siberian-Mongolian high pressure system" (Ding et al., 2005a, emphasis added).
 In contrast, the modern literature describes a strikingly different picture: "The simulated seasonal cycle is characterized by a maximum in late spring and a minimum in late autumn and winter...fully agrees with the seasonal cycle established from synoptic observation of dust storms" (Laurent et al., 2005, emphasis added).
 The purpose of the present study is to evaluate this apparent contradiction.
 Part of the issue lies in terminology: if the annual cycle in Asia is characterized in terms of a winter monsoon and a summer monsoon, as is commonly done in the Chinese literature, the picture of climate is quite different from when it is described in terms of the four seasons of winter, spring, summer, and fall.
 As is demonstrated in this paper, the other issue is that there are some robust aspects of the atmospheric circulation that are responsible for the observed springtime maximum in modern dust outbreaks.
-These aspects are likely to hold in past climates too, and so I show that, all else being equal, enhanced loess generation probably more properly reflects enhanced/prolonged spring conditions rather than winter, in contradiction to the usual paleoclimate interpretation.
+These aspects are likely to hold in past climates too.
+I therefore show that, all else being equal,